lbinan/gcp_merlin/README.md

 You may see a error message about a group ID, this is fine to ignore.

 If you attempt to SSH into a VM instance immediately, you will be warned that slurm is currently being installed and a message will be deployed when it is finished.
-Wait for that message before continuing.
+Wait for that message before continuing. once slurm is intalled you need to change its rights with chown slurm:slurm /apps/slurm/current/etc/*

 **Remember to suspend VM instances when not using to avoid incurring charges**